mfelleisen/mp3/README.md

 ## Files and Directories

+- mp3-tags.rkt : a (brittle) approach to extracting basic tags from MP3 files

 - prototypes
   - we-must-deliver-this : provide a function for playing/pausing an mp3
     byte string and delivering a string as a response